hotngui/LViOS-Developers/README.md

 A primer into the various methods and technologies available to store data for your app.
 Includes sample code for parsing JSON data, for using CoreData locally, and for using CoreData with CloudKit to sync to private database in iCloud.

 ##### 2020-01-16 (Demystified: Constraints and Size Classes)
-A primer into exactly what layout constraints and size classes are and how to user them effecively.a
+A primer into exactly what layout constraints and size classes are and how to user them effectively.